Este1le/hpo_nmt/automl2022/README.md

 # AutoML 2022 Competition: Multi-objective Hyperparameter Optimization of Transformers

-This is the starter kit for participating in the AutoML competition.

 ## Description

 The speed, size, and accuracy of deep neural networks often depend on hyperparameters such as network depth and architecture type.